abhishekjadhav3470/Sending-the-OTP-from-flask/README.md

-## First you have login in the github and 2-step verification
+## First you have login in the Gmail and go to Two-step verification

-# Scroll down to bottom you can see it
+# Scroll down to bottom you can see it app password

-# Create a app password, give any name there and paste in the code and you will good to go
+# Create a app password, give any name there and paste the password in the code and you will good to go

+# You have to do some changes depending on you by giving the credentails of them

-# Run the Python app.py
+# Run Python application.py

 ## Abhishek Jadhav